John Frederick Wilkinson

 John Frederick "Wilkie" Wilkinson FRCP FRIC (10 June 1897, Oldham, Lancashire — 13 August 1998, Knutsford, Cheshire) was a chemist, physician, and pioneering haematologist.
 He was among the first physicians to experiment with chemotherapy for leukaemia.

 After secondary education at Arnold School, Wilkinson began in 1913 his study of chemistry at the University of Manchester.
-In 1916 he joined the Royal Naval Air Service.
+In 1916, during World War I, he joined the Royal Naval Air Service.

+He saw action at the Battle of Zeebrugge in 1918 while serving on HMS Vindictive.
+His name was put forward for the ballot for the award of the Victoria Cross for his conduct on the Mole, part of the sea defence wall of Zeebrugge harbour.
+According to official accounts, Vindictive came alongside the Mole and Wilkinson ran along it, throwing bombs into the U-boats.
+However, only one VC could be awarded per action and he was not chosen.

+His work with the Navy to train sea-lions in the defusing of bombs was not an entire success.
+The sea-lions were carefully trained in their task, and then released into the sea from their specially designed harnesses.
+However, instead of following their training, they would swim away and never be seen again.

-When WWI ended, Wilkinson resumed his study of chemistry at the Victoria University of Manchester, graduating in 1920 BSc with first class honours, in 1921 MSc, and in 1923 PhD.
+When the war ended, Wilkinson resumed his study of chemistry at the Victoria University of Manchester, graduating in 1920 BSc with first class honours, in 1921 MSc, and in 1923 PhD.
 At the same university he became a demonstrator in crystallography, but then studied medicine, qualifying MB ChB Manch in 1928.
-Experience of the effects of mustard gas in WWI suggested to him that nitrogen mustards might be effective against bone marrow cancers.
+Experience of the effects of mustard gas in World War I suggested to him that nitrogen mustards might be effective against bone marrow cancers.
 With Martin C. G. Israëls, Wilkinson experimented with these agents as therapy for patients with leukaemia.

 In his youth he was extremely active in The Boy Scouts Association.
 As a scout he was presented with a badge by Baden-Powell in 1919.
 In 1924 the increasing demands of his medical career caused him to resign from most of his Scouting commitments, but he continued his involvement with Scouting until his death.
 He had a large and successful private practice mainly at his rooms at Lorne Street, Chorlton-on-Medlock, Manchester, but he sometimes made domiciliary visits in the counties near Manchester.